andrea-prearo/andrea-prearo.github.io/_posts/2016-02-02-Protocol-Oriented-Programming-in-Swift.markdown

 layout: post
 title: "Protocol Oriented Programming in Swift"
 date: 2016-02-01
-categories: [iOS App Development, Design Patterns, Swift, Object Oriented, Software Architecture]
+categories: [iOS, Mobile App Development, Design Patterns, Swift, Object Oriented, Software Architecture]
 ---
 In this post we are going to take a look at some common issues with application design.
 We’ll delve into the limitations of classical Object-Oriented Programming and how we can address those using a different approach.
 In particular, we’ll examine which patterns are currently available in Swift to follow such an approach.